rishithakonaje/IPC/README.md

 # IPC Project

-Hey there! 👋 Welcome to my IPC (Inter-Process Communication) project.
-I put this together as a cahllenge by Dynon Avionics on how processes can chat with each other in C++.
+👋 Welcome to my IPC (Inter-Process Communication) project.
+I put this together as a challenge by Dynon Avionics on how processes can chat with each other in C++.
-It's been a while since I've dived into this stuff, so bear with me if things aren't perfect!

 ## Project Requirements